 If you so choose to visit Myanmar, I urge you to document yourself fully with regards to what is currently happening with the Rohingya Muslim minority.
 They are being persecuted and are fleeing the country in mass and it is for you to decide if you wish to visit and contribute to the country’s economy.
 Myanmar is a beautiful but very troubled country.

 That said, the best way to stay in shape while visiting Myanmar is to combine it with your adventures.
 Whether you use it to explore local nature, see indigenous wildlife or experience nearby towns and villages, get out and see the country you’re visiting with active tours.

 If travelling solo in Myanmar, consider joining a local cycling tour.
 Riding bicycles allows for quicker travel time, but it also provides a variety of health benefits, like increased cardiovascular health, joint mobility and muscle strength in addition to reducing both body fat and stress.

-Various bicycle tours are available to Myanmar travelers—both that traverse a specific town or that aid visitors in hopping from village to village.
+Various bicycle tours are available to Myanmar travellers—both that traverse a specific town or that aid visitors in hopping from village to village.
 Loop through Hsipaw’s city center and past Buddha images and local markets or zip from Nyaung Shwe to the Mine Thauk village or from Dala to Yangon.

 With plenty of little-explored nature in Myanmar, there are some stellar hikes for avid adventurers.
 Like cycling, it can be incredibly beneficial for the heart and can help enhance muscle strength, but it can also control weight.

 Some Myanmar tours take travelers to nearby nature spots filled with forests and waterfalls for either full-day or half-day exploration.
-Whether visiting Yay Pyan Taung or the Nam Tok waterfall, traveling to neighboring water holes can provided an added chance for fitness—swimming in their calm pools.
+Whether visiting Yay Pyan Taung or the Nam Tok waterfall, travelling to neighbouring water holes can provide an added chance for fitness—swimming in their calm pools.